WINES WITH PEDIGREE FROM A

 1993 - THE LEGACY CONTINUES

-Paul Sr. passes away and Paul, Matthew and Daniel become the winery’s owners.
+Paul Sr. passes away and Paul, Matthew and Daniel become the Ontario winery’s owners.

 Matthew E. Speck

 Matt began work at Henry of Pelham Family Estate Winery in the early 1980s.
 He planted, posted, wired and grew 65 acres of vinifera and vinifera hybrid vineyards along with brothers Paul and Daniel.
-Beginning in 1992, Matt assumed the role of Viticultural Manager and Vice President at Henry of Pelham Winery, and has continued to develop the vineyards into some of the finest in Niagara.
+Beginning in 1992, Matt assumed the role of Viticulture Manager and Vice President at Henry of Pelham Winery and has continued to develop the vineyards into some of the finest in Niagara as a co-owner of the winery with Paul and Dan.

 His viticultural work was recognized when Matt was named Grape King at the Niagara Grape & Wine Festival of 2000-2001.
 Matt was educated at St. John’s College, Annapolis, Maryland (BA, Philosophy and Mathematics double major).